Ashland, Virginia: Public services

 Ashland is governed by a five-member town council, and day-to-day activities are run by a town manager, appointed by the town council.
-Hanover County handles stormwater pollutant removal and filtration.
-The town's library is part of the multi-county Pamunkey Regional Library System, although additional libraries are at the courthouse and Randolph Macon College.
+The town has a Small Municipal Separate Storm Sewer System (MS4) General Permit.
+They must follow a MS4 Program Plan which contributes to stormwater system maintenance and management, as well as public participation and education about stormwater and how it affects the region.
+The town's library is part of the multi-county Pamunkey Regional Library System, although additional libraries are at the courthouse and Randolph-Macon College.

-The Ashland Volunteer Fire Company, formed in 1890, is located on 501 Archie Canon Drive.
-Hanover County Fire-EMS now provides 24/7 career staffing from this station and is supplemented by volunteers.
-The Ashland Police Department has 25 sworn full-time officers and is Law Enforcement Accredited by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA).
+The Ashland Volunteer Fire Company, formed in the 1890s after a devastating fire in 1893, and one of the oldest in the county, is still located on 501 Archie Canon Drive.
+It remained a volunteer-led company until 2016 when Hanover County Fire-EMS began providing additional service.
+Public safety efforts are also supported by The Ashland Volunteer Rescue Squad.
+Founded in 1950, they have been supporting the community from their station on 203 Duncan Street until an ambulance engine caught fire in 2025.
+Despite the damage to the building, they continue to support Ashland and the surrounding area until repairs are complete.
+The Ashland Police Department has 30 sworn full-time officers and is Law Enforcement Accredited by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA).

+Education

+Patrick Henry High School in Ashland, Virginia.